Sameem-Saleem/Accounting-Ledger/README.md

 ## Installation
 You can pull this repository locally to access the program.
 Make sure to use a Java IDE to run the program, or manually compile with Javac and run with Java.
-Steps are below
+Steps are below:
 1. `git clone https://github.com/Sameem-Saleem/Accounting-Ledger.git`
 2. `javac src/main/java/com/pluralsight/Main`
 3. `java src/main/java/com/pluralsight/Main`